UnionInternationalCheminsdeFer/OSDM/spec/models.md

-In some vehicles, seat reservations or an ancillary products (such as a WIFI connection or a meal onboard) can  be associated with the admission for one or more of the segments.
+In some vehicles, seat reservations or an ancillary products (such as a WIFI connection or a meal onboard) can  be associated with the admission for one or more of the triplegs.
 A link will in this case point from the admission to the reservations or ancillaries, and the link will be qualified.
 Ancillaries can be either included or optional, while reservation can also be mandatory to travel.
 Finally there can be a cases where all reservations associated are